LeonardoMdSACode/ML_P3/README.md

-# Binary classfication problem of text data
+# Binary classfication problem with text data

 1 - Data Pre-Processing (Pandas)
 2 - Stemming (nltk)
+3 - Transforming the data into numerical data (scikit-learn) 4 - Splitting the dataset (scikit-learn)
+          Training model used was Logistic Regression, the evaluation used the accuracy score 5 - Simple predictive test

-For binary classfication problems logistic regression is a very effective tool.
+Binary classfication with logistic regression, a very effective tool.
+The code in Jupyter NB has been commented.